beachball

 GitHub Actions

 To restrict secret access to appropriate branches, use an environment.
-(The docs for environments focus on cloud deployments or resources, but environments can also be used only for secret storage.)
+(That doc link focuses on cloud deployments or resources, but environments can also be used only for secret storage.)

 2. Restrict deployment branches to "Selected branches" and add a rule to allow only your release branch(es) (e.g. main/master).